-A considerable patient/consumer exposure should be taken into consideration as cranberry is used as a flavouring agent in the food area.
+A considerable patient/consumer exposure should be taken into consideration as cranberry is used in the food area.
 Cranberry's safety is well established in food use throughout the world and is formally generally recognized as safe (GRAS).

 5.3.
 Adverse events, serious adverse events and deaths